Sarcoidosis usually develops in people aged 20 to 40 years, most often people of European or African ancestry.

 Doctors most often suspect sarcoidosis when they observe its distinctive changes, including enlarged lymph nodes and abnormal findings on a chest x-ray or on computed tomography (CT).

 Tuberculosis Tuberculosis (TB) Tuberculosis is a chronic contagious infection caused by the airborne bacteria Mycobacterium tuberculosis.
-It usually affects the lungs.
-Tuberculosis is spread mainly when people breathe... read more can cause many changes similar to those caused by sarcoidosis.
+It usually affects the lungs, but almost any organ can be involved.
+Tuberculosis... read more can cause many changes similar to those caused by sarcoidosis.
 Therefore, doctors also do a tuberculin skin test (and sometimes a lung biopsy) to help determine whether the problem is tuberculosis or sarcoidosis.

 Other methods that can help doctors diagnose sarcoidosis or assess its severity include irrigating the lungs (bronchoalveolar lavage Procedures Done With Bronchoscopy Bronchoscopy is a direct visual examination of the voice box (larynx) and airways through a viewing tube (a bronchoscope).
-A bronchoscope has a camera at the end that allows a doctor to look... read more ) and examining the fluid.
+A bronchoscope, a thin viewing tube with a light, has a camera at the... read more ) and examining the fluid.
 The fluid from a lung with active sarcoidosis contains a large number of lymphocytes White Blood Cells The main components of blood include Plasma Red blood cells White blood cells Platelets read more , but this finding is not unique to sarcoidosis.
 Another test that is occasionally used is positron emission tomography (PET) scanning, which can detect even small areas of sarcoidosis that affects parts of the body other than the lungs.

 Treatment of Sarcoidosis